ethanolle/bloxRouteClientServer/README.md

 * get

 ## Notes
 This project was a fun learning experience for me in using Golang and RabbitMQ.
-I may not have been able to complete it without the help of online resources, such as chatGpt for debugging/ideas and Stack Overflow for understanding RabbitMQ and installation issues with Homebrew🙃.
+I may not have been able to complete it without the help of online resources, such as chatGpt for debugging/ideas and Stack Overflow for understanding RabbitMQ and installation issues with rabbitmq.